StarvingDogs/PlayLog-PrivacyPolicy/terms.md

-# What PlayLog Is
+# What Playlog Is

-PlayLog is a simple app to help you track your gaming backlog.
+Playlog is a simple app to help you track your gaming backlog.
 You can search for games, add them to your list, and keep notes about your progress.
 That's it!

 ---

 ## Important: We're Not Affiliated With Anyone

-**PlayLog is completely independent.** We're not affiliated with, endorsed by, or connected to any game companies, publishers, developers, or franchises.
+**Playlog is completely independent.** We're not affiliated with, endorsed by, or connected to any game companies, publishers, developers, or franchises.
 This includes:
 - Disney, Pixar, Marvel, Lucasfilm, or any related companies
 - Nintendo, Sony, Microsoft, or any console makers
 - Any game publishers like EA, Ubisoft, Activision, etc.